José García Nieto

-José García Nieto (Oviedo, 6 July 1914 – Madrid, 27 February 2001), was a Spanish poet and writer.
+José García Nieto (Oviedo, 6 July 1914 – Madrid, 27 February 2001) was a Spanish poet and writer.
 In 1996, he was awarded the Miguel de Cervantes Prize.
 Along with Gabriel Celaya, Blas de Otero and José Hierro, he was a member of the post-war generation of Spanish poets.

 Biography

-José García Nieto, was born in Oviedo, on 6 July 1914, at 8, la calle Portugalete (now, 6 Melquíades Álvarez).
+José García Nieto was born in Oviedo, on 6 July 1914, at 8, la calle Portugalete (now, 6 Melquíades Álvarez).
 His parents were José García Lueso and María de La Encarnación Nieto Fernández.

-In 1950, he won the Premio Adonais for Dama de soledad; in 1955 he won the Premio Fastenrath awarded by the Real Academia Española for Geografía es amor.
+In 1950, he won the Premio Adonáis for Dama de soledad; in 1955 he won the Premio Fastenrath awarded by the Royal Spanish Academy for Geografía es amor.

 In 1951 and 1957, he won the Premio Nacional de Literatura de España; in 1980 he won the Premio Mariano de Cavia.

+García Nieto was elected to seat i of the Real Academia Española, he took up his seat on 13 March 1983.

 In 1987 he won Premio González-Ruano.
 In 1996 he won the Cervantes Prize.